teberhardt/cards-over-lan/README.md

 }
 ```

-Reload the server after making any changes and enjoy your morally superior version of a purposely offensive card game.
+Reload the server after making any changes and enjoy your morally superior version of an intentionally offensive card game.

+### I have Duplicate Prevention enabled on a public server but the server thinks my friends are duplicates.
+How come?

+This is caused by your router's NAT settings.
+NAT is a setting that can make the traffic from multiple people on your network look like it's coming from the same IP address, so the server thinks it's all coming from one person because it doesn't know better.

+If you can't change your NAT settings or don't know how,
+you might have to disable duplicate prevention, or have your friends connect over a different network (e.g. mobile data).

+### I'm unable to load the webapp / I can't connect to my game, what gives?

+Okay, deep breaths, there's no need to shout.
+First, let's check a few things:

+* Make sure you're connecting to the **webserver port** and not the **WebSocket port**.
+The latter is for live game session traffic and is *far* less exciting to view in a browser.
+* **If you are trying to connect from a different subnet/network:** Make sure you forwarded the correct ports and there are no firewalls blocking the traffic.
+* Make sure the server app is actually running.
+Yes, I'm serious.
+I have seen people forget this.
+* Make sure there are no error messages in the server console (especially ones mentioning being unable to reserve ports).
+* If you are trying to connect via a hostname, make sure your DNS server/router knows the hostname exists and that it points to the correct node on the network.
+* Make sure your network allows traffic between nodes on the same subnet.
+* Make sure that WebSocket connections are allowed in your browser's settings.

+If none of the above troubleshooting tips help you, it may simply be that the universe hates you.
+Drop into the Discord server and we might be able to point you in the right direction.

-### How can I contribute?
+### How can I contribute to this project?

 Regarding code contributions, send a pull request with any changes and I'll take a look whenever I have the chance.

-If you want to translate some of the deck or the phrases used in the UI, feel free to send a pull request for that too!
+If you want to translate cards or UI text into your native language, feel free to send a pull request for that too!
+Translations help the project reach a wider audience.

 ### Where's the legal stuff?